zivy/tif2ims/README.md

-Programs for converting+combining/extracting tif to ims and the other way round.
+Programs for converting+combining/extracting tif to ims and the other way round and for repairing erroneous pixel sizes.

-**tif2ims**: receive a set of tif files that represent channels and combine them into a single file using the imaris format. **The order of the channels in the output file is determined by the lexicographical order of the file names.** Result is written to an ims file with the same file name prefix as the original.
+**tif2ims**: Receive a set of tif files that represent channels and combine them into a single file using the imaris format. **The order of the channels in the output file is determined by the lexicographical order of the file names.** Result is written to an ims file with the same file name prefix as the original.

 For example, the output file created from the following files will have the channel order: